quelpa/quelpa/README.md

 Now copy `tar`, `msys-1.0.dll`, `msys-regex-1.dll`, `msys-intl-8.dll`, `msys-iconv-2.dll` from `C:\MinGW\msys\1.0\bin` to `c:\emacs\bin`

 Then Emacs should work with `quelpa`.

+Note that, from Windows 10 1703 `tar` is included in Windows by default.
+It's `bsd tar` but usable.

 ## Why "quelpa"?